drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 this would still have an impact in the current implementation.

 ## Unresolved topics

+### Locating the tenant for X.509 certificates

+Currently, we specify `endpoint` and `subjectDn` when locating a tenant.
+That means that we would need to two lookups.

+We need to double check if that is ok, and if there is an alternative.

 ### Naming: "Tenant" vs "Namespace" vs "Project" vs "Application"